cirosantilli/arm-assembly-cheat/getting-started.md

     hello_driver.S

-Run all examples, exit status is non-zero if an example exits with non-zero:
+Test that all examples exit with status 0:

     make test

+Debug one example with GDB:

+    make debug-hello_driver